 "Will you join that kid as additions to my collection, Grandma Chiyo?"
 Sasori asked as the two women stared on in horror.
 In all honesty, he didn't think they'd make very good battle puppets but he was just two shy of three hundred and there were two of them, so he figured what the hell.
 Besides, then he could collect his earnings from Hidan for the bet they'd made regarding his collection.
 That'd show that bastard zealot to doubt his abilities.

 "Wh-what's that. . . ?"
 The girl asked Chiyo, staring pointedly at Hiruko.

-'What does it fucking look like?'
+'The fuck does it look like?'
 Sasori thought but wisely kept his mouth shut.

 "That's not Sasori's real body. . ."
 The old woman said ominously.

-The pink haired girl turned slightly to face Chiyo.
+The pink haired girl turned to face Chiyo.
 "Yeah, I think I got that much."

 'Heh.
 I think we have a genius on our hands, Grandma.'

 "Yes. . .
 That's. . . a puppet."

 Sasori was suddenly glad for Hiruko's protective shell because he couldn't stop from smirking at his own wit.
 At least, he thought he was pretty clever.
 Deidara wouldn't agree, of course, but he was one to talk.
 That stupid jerk wouldn't know comedy if it came and bit him on the ass.
 Because, seriously, who found 'your mom' jokes funny anymore?
 And considering they were a group of orphans, Sasori found it in seriously bad form.